sglambert/fitzRoyPy/README.md

 ```

 ## Roadmap
-1) Create a simpler way to install the fitzRoy package through Python.
+~~1) Create a simpler way to install the fitzRoy package through Python.d to install the source package the  we will, however if it's already
+we automatically import the ```fitzroy``` R package.
+If the package has not been installed rpy2 will install~~
 2) Add automated tests, particularly those around data collection from the fitzRoy API.
 3) Add data analysis functionality (e.g. Feature, Analysis, and Statistics classes).
 4) Actually do some data analysis!
 5) Add functionality to create database tables.
 6) Add validations.
+7) Do we need to re-install the ```fitzRoy``` R package everytime it's updated?
+If so, we'll need to implement a further check to only install/re-install ```fitzRoy``` when it's been updated.
+Right now, we only check if it's already installed and not if it's the latest version.

 ## Contributing
 Any contributions are much appreciated!
 If you have a suggestion that would make this project better,